vertex-lab/website/content/docs/services/search-profiles.md

 ---
-title: Search Profiles DVM
+title: Search Profiles
 weight: 40
 ---

 This service provides a list of pubkeys matching the provided search term.
-[Try it live here](https://npub.world/).
+[Try it live on npub.world](https://npub.world/).

 Example use-cases: